KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ### Thickness Texture

 The thickness of a closed volume is typically quite difficult to compute in a rasterizer.
-Since glTF is primarily used with real-time rasterizers, this extension allows for the thickness of the volume to be explicitly defined, either via a greyscale texture value or as a constant.
+Since glTF is primarily used with real-time rasterizers, this extension allows for the thickness of the volume to be explicitly defined, either via a 1-channel texture value or as a constant.
 However, deriving the thickness along a ray from the actual geometry is the preferred approach.
 Path-traced renderers as well as more sophisticated raster techniques should ignore the thickness texture.

 ### Subsurface Scattering